artemis-yl/artemis-yl.github.io/index.md

 ### Website Progress
-This website is currently still being set up, but the [Portfolio](/CAD_Portfolio.md) only needs final formating and edits!
-Projects, About, Work Experience and Resume are currently being worked on.
+This website is currently still being set up, but [About](/about.md) and [Resume](/Resume.md) are  complete and [Portfolio](/CAD_Portfolio.md) only needs final formating and edits!
+Next is Projects, and Work Experience is still empty.